#Miscellaneous

 Generate a TV station call sign.
 This is an alias for radio()

-follow the same rules.
+since they both follow the same rules.

 Optionally specify a side of the Mississippi River to limit stations to that side.